-PREDEFINED RISK ASSESSMENT PDRA-G02 Version 1.0
+PREDEFINED RISK ASSESSMENT PDRA-G02 Version 1.1

-This PDRA is the result of applying the methodology that is described in AMC1 Article 11 of the UAS Regulation to UAS operations that are conducted in the 'specific' category:
+This PDRA is the result of applying the methodology that is described in AMC1 to Article 11 of the UAS Regulation to UAS operations conducted in the 'specific' category with the following main attributes:

-- (1) with UA with maximum characteristic dimensions (e.g. wingspan, rotor diameter/area or maximum distance between rotors in case of multirotor) of up to 3 m and typical kinetic energy of up to 34 kJ; - (2) BVLOS of the remote pilot;

-- (3) over sparsely populated areas;

-- (4) in airspace that is reserved for the operation: either a danger area or a restricted area appropriate for UAS operations.
+- (1) UA with maximum characteristic dimensions (e.g. wingspan, rotor diameter/area or maximum distance between rotors in case of a multirotor) of up to 3 m and typical kinetic energies of up to 34 kJ; - (2) BVLOS of the remote pilot; - (3) over sparsely populated areas; - (4) in airspace that is reserved or segregated for the UAS operation, corresponding to an air risk that can be classified as ARC-a.

-- (b) PDRA characterisation and provisions